-- Writing a quiz/exam with the aid of another person ← this an Academic Offense for both students. - Sharing quiz/exam questions/answers or using ones sent to/obtained by you. - Having another person write a guiz/exam for you. - Failing to follow the specific rules given in the quiz/exam. - Having any unapproved electronic device or notes out during the final exam. - Using a language model or other tool to answer guiz guestions.
-This includes tools such as ChatGPT. - Sharing you screen or virtually taking a quiz/exam with others (e.g. being in an online chat of any kind while taking a quiz/exam). - Circumventing any proctoring tools or software such as Proctortrack in any way.
+- Writing a quiz/exam with the aid of another person ← this an Academic Offense for both students. - Sharing quiz/exam questions/answers or using ones sent to/obtained by you. - Having another person write a quiz/exam for you. - Failing to follow the specific rules given in the quiz/exam.

+- Having any unapproved electronic device or notes out during the final exam. - Using a language model or other tool to answer quiz questions.
+This includes tools such as ChatGPT. - Sharing you screen or virtually taking a quiz/exam with others (e.g. being in an online chat of any kind while taking a quiz/exam).

-Academic dishonesty in forum posts includes (but is not limited to):
+Academic dishonesty includes (but is not limited to):

 - Using others work without properly citing it.
 All sources used must be citied if you did not directly copy text or images from this source. - Claiming others work as your own. - Using a language model or other tools to generate posts for you.
-This includes tools such as ChatGPT. - Making posts for another student. - Having a person other than yourself make forum posts for you.
+This includes tools such as ChatGPT. - Making posts for another student.